gyam10/webFlix/README.md

 # Features
   1. User authentication (Sign up, Sign in)
-  2. Add movies and TV shows to the watchlist
+  2. Add movies to watch later
   3. Responsive design for different screen sizes
   4. Firebase integration for data storage and authentication